craftercms/docs/source/.new-ia/by-role/developer/templated/experience-builder.rst

 FreeMarker Macros & Utilities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+There are three macros in ``crafter.ftl``:

+- ``head``: used to inject templates from plugins
+- ``body_top``: used to inject templates from plugins
+- ``body_bottom``: used to inject templates from plugins and is also used by ICE as detailed below

+The ``head``, ``body_bottom`` and ``body_top`` are macros that should be positioned in those positions that the
+name suggests.
+Their purpose is to print strategic scripts, stylesheets or otherwise executions that should
+take place in those moments of the page rendering or be printed in that position.
+Plugins use these “hooks” to inject themselves on the right location so it’s important for ftl templates to
+position them in accordance to their name.
+For example, a Google Tag Manager plugin will want to get injected
+early on in the ``head`` so it will print it’s script in the ``<@head />`` hook.

+See :ref:`here <newIa-plugins-using-freemarker-templates>` for more information on injecting templates from plugins.

+|

 After importing ``crafter.ftl``, you'll have all the available XB macros described below.

 .. code-block:: text